lidevelopers/liantichess/static/docs/faq.md

 You can try the lobby chat, although the developers might not be on to answer.
 More reliably, we use [Discord](https://discord.gg/S3JmrXtsF2).</details>

-You sure can!
-Pychess is open source.
-Please communicate your suggestions by Github or [Discord](https://discord.gg/S3JmrXtsF2) </details>